Thinkwise/docs/docs/sf/data_model.md

 ### Calculated field

 - Type of calculation - indicates with which calculation the field is filled.
 A choice can be made from

   - None - the user enters a value himself

   - Expression - the GUI executes the calculations.
 This is not stored in the database.
 The column itself is also not stored in the database -

   - Calculated column - the database executes the calculation and stores this in the table.

   - Calculated column (function) - the database executes the calculation with the help of a function.

-- Query calculated field - in which a query can be specified to have a value in this field calculated by the GUI or database, for instance *price \* quantity*.
+- Calculated field query - in which a query can be specified to have a value in this field calculated by the GUI or database, for instance *t1.price \* t1.quantity*.
 This value is not stored in the database.

-### Other options

-- Alias - used in DB2 and Oracle to provide a short name for a table.

 ### Expression dependencies